Generic Name: sumatriptan succinate

 Dosage Form: subcutaneous injection

-Sumavel Dosepro (sumatriptan injection) is indicated for the acute treatment of migraine attacks, with or without aura, and the acute treatment of cluster headache episodes.
+Sumavel Dosepro is indicated in adults for (1) the acute treatment of migraine, with or without aura, and (2) the acute treatment of cluster headache.

 Sumavel Dosepro Dosage and Administration